Yeshey/Run-program-while-idle-Linux/README.md

 -----
 USAGE:
-Edit the "RunProgram_WhileIdle-linux" so it runs your script, just add the bash command that would run your script in the two places on the file that say "HERE"
+Edit the "RunProgram_WhileIdle-linux" so it runs your script, just add the bash command that would run your script in the two places on the .sh file that say "HERE"
 -----